 In case you're wondering about my professional credentials, here you go!

-Dr. Charlotte Ethington, oboist, is an active teacher and performer residing in the greater Phoenix area, where she enjoys a wide variety of musical opportunities.
+Dr. Charlotte Ethington, oboist, is an active teacher and performer residing in Gilbert, AZ, where she enjoys a wide variety of musical opportunities.

 Charlotte teaches oboe and chamber music at Chandler-Gilbert Community college.
 She maintains a vibrant private oboe studio for students throughout Arizona, and is also in high demand as an oboe instructor and clinician at schools throughout the Phoenix Metro Area.